narwhalsilent/tp/docs/UserGuide.md

 Format: `markloan INDEX`, `unmarkloan INDEX`

 Parameters Restrictions:
 * The index refers to the index number shown in the displayed loan list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of loans shown in the list.

 Expected Behaviour:
 * A success message in the form of "Loan marked: [loan details]" or "Loan unmarked: [loan details]" will be shown.